 Besides the thousands of students, teachers, groups and organizations making significant contributions, our “office” team includes:

-Jennifer Marsh, Artist/Founder/Director (CEO), 2008-Present, Jennifer Marsh is founder of the IFC and acting DRP director.
+Jennifer Marsh, Creative Director, 2008-Present, Jennifer Marsh is founder of the IFC and acting DRP director.
 She earned her Bachelor of Fine Arts at the Columbus College of Art & Design, Columbus, OH, and her Master of Fine Arts from the College of Visual and Performing Arts at Syracuse University, Syracuse, NY.
 Marsh acquired her management skills through the School of Hard Knocks.

 INTERNATIONAL FIBER COLLABORATIVE, INC.